NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 You can do this by going to the `Test` tab of the controller Lambda function and Clicking on the `Test` button.
 You will see any error it has invoking the monitoring function on that page.
 Resolve any issues you find.

-Next go to the Monitoring Lambda function to ensure it ran properly.
+3. Test the Monitoring Lambda function to ensure it ran properly.
 Click on the "Monitor" tab of the monitoring Lambda function and check the "Error count and success rate(%)" chart to ensure it it has zero errors.
 If there are any errors, click on the "View CloudWatch Logs" link to see the error messages.
 If you can't figure out what is causing an error, create an issue on the [Issues](https://github.com/NetApp/FSx-ONTAP-monitoring/issues) section in this repository and someone will help you.

-3. If anything is working as expected, set up an EventBridge Schedule rule to trigger the controller Lambda function on a regular basis.
+4. If anything is working as expected, set up an EventBridge Schedule rule to trigger the controller Lambda function on a regular basis.
 A recommended interval is every 15 minutes.

+5. It is recommended that you create a CloudWatch alarm to monitor both the controller and monitoring Lambda functions so you'll know that they are running properly.
+You do that by going to the CloudWatch service in the AWS console and clicking on the `Alarms` link in the left hand navigation pane.
+Then, clicking on the `Create alarm` button.
+From there, click on the `Select metric` button.
+This will bring you to a page where you can provide the Lambda function name created in the steps above.
+Once you provide the name and hit `Return` it should present two boxes: "Lambda > By Resources" and "Lambda > By Function Name".
+Click on the "Lambda > By Function Name" box.
+This will bring you to a page where you can select the metric you want to monitor.
+In this case, you want to monitor the "Errors" metric so click on the box in front of the line with "Errors" as the metric name.
+Click on the "Select metric" button.
+This will bring you to a page where you can set the conditions for the alarm.
+The `Threshold Type` should be set to `Static` and the `Whenever Errors is...` set be set to `Greater`.
+Under the `than..` label put `0.5` in the text box.
+This will set the alarm to trigger if there are any errors.
+Do this for both the controller and monitoring
+Lambda functions.

-##### Configuration Parameters
+### Configuration Parameters
 Below is a list of parameters that are used to configure the program.
 Some parameters are required to be set while others are optional.
 Some of the optional ones are still required to be set to something but will have a usable default value if the parameter is not explicitly set.
 For the parameters that aren't required to be